 - Nominations that do not meet the primary criteria (as specified in 2160.3) are forwarded, along with all necessary explanatory and supporting material, to the Graduate Faculty Membership Committee, which sends approved nominations to the Dean of the Graduate School for concurring signature and recording in the list of Graduate Faculty, and reports approved nominations to the Faculty Senate.
 In cases of disagreement between the Dean of the Graduate School and the Graduate Faculty Membership Committee, the Faculty Senate will serve as the final arbiter (see item C above).
 If a nomination is ultimately declined, the Graduate School will send a letter of explanation to the nominator.

 - The Graduate School will send written notification of the action taken by the Committee or the Dean to the faculty member concerned.
 A copy of the notification will also be sent to the department chair and the dean who submitted the request.

 - All documents pertaining to the nomination are kept on file in the Graduate School.

-- The Dean of the Graduate School may grant temporary graduate faculty status to newly hired faculty for one academic term.
-This temporary status permits faculty to teach graduate courses and serve on thesis or dissertation committees.
-Temporary status automatically expires at the end of the term for which it is granted.
-Departments wishing to nominate faculty for regular graduate faculty membership should submit those nominations during the term of temporary membership.
+- The Dean of the Graduate School may grant Provisional Graduate Faculty status to newly hired professorial faculty for up to three academic terms, provided they satisfy all relevant criteria but (a) final completion of the relevant terminal degree, and/or (b) previous experience teaching and/or supervising graduate students.
+This Provisional status permits newly hired professorial faculty to teach appropriate graduate courses and to serve on (but not to direct) thesis or dissertation committees.
+Provisional status automatically expires at the end of the period for which it was granted.
+Departments wishing to nominate faculty for continuing regular Graduate Faculty membership should submit those nominations during the term of provisional membership.